 It starts with the premise that there’s something WRONG with us!

 We take on for ourselves external perception and pressure, yes the media and fashion, but also our parents, our peers.
 Their perception is that we have a defect.
-We’re weak and therefore not disciplined enough.
+We’re weak.
 We lack will-power.
 We’re different and don’t fit in.

-The message is that if we stand out, how are we going to be safe, and be loved.
+The message is that if we stand out, we’re not going to be safe and accepted.

-For a long time women of color were wrong because they didn’t look white and they used lightening creams to lighten their skin and products that burned the scalp to straighten their hair.
+For a long time women of color were not okay because they didn’t look white and so they used lightening creams to lighten their skin and products that burned the scalp to straighten their hair.